openownership/bods-dev-handbook/style_guide.md

 ## Schema style guide

+### Duplication
+Avoid multiple representations of the same fact where possible.
+A user should, ideally, have a single way of answering a given question.
+Having multiple representations of the same fact also introduces the possibility of inconsistent values.

 ### Normative Statements
 Normative statements should:
 - be constructed using the keywords defined in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119) (*WIP note* non-normative statements currently include these as well- is that ok?)